Nidhiiiiiiiiiiii/AI-Agent-socialmediaagent/README.md

 # 3. Install dependencies
 pip install -r requirements.txt
-🧠 Run Ollama (in separate terminal) ollama run mistral
+# 4. 🧠 Run Ollama (in separate terminal)
+ollama run mistral
-You can also use other supported models: ollama run llama3 ollama run gemma
+#You can also use other supported models:
+#ollama run llama3
+#ollama run gemma
-▶️ Usage
+#▶️ Usage
-Update the YouTube video ID inside main.py: python video_id = "QIKTjNZK7sU"
+#Update the YouTube video ID inside main.py:video_id = "QIKTjNZK7sU"
-Then run the agent:
+# 5. Then run the agent:
 python main.py
 ```
 # You will see: